Home Resume Samples Construction Construction & General Labour (Entry Level)

 Resume Sample

-A complete entry-level construction resume is typically 1-2 pages and includes a professional summary, core competencies, detailed work experience with quantified achievements, education, and certifications.
+A complete construction & general labour (entry level) resume is typically 1-2 pages and includes a professional summary, core competencies, detailed work experience with quantified achievements, education, and certifications.
 Here's an actual resume created through our interview process.

 Do You Need?

-The entry-level construction resume you need depends on your career stage:
+The construction & general labour (entry level) resume you need depends on your career stage:

-If you're moving INTO a entry-level construction role from Student or General Laborer, your resume must prove readiness for full project ownership.
+If you're moving INTO a construction & general labour (entry level) role from Assistant Project Manager or Coordinator, your resume must prove readiness for full project ownership.

 Career Advancement